-If you’re using a T-Mobile phone, the easiest way to make an international call, including to and from the US, is to dial the + (which should be the same key as the 0), followed by the country code, and then the phone number.
+- The easiest way to make an international call, including to and from the US, is to dial the + (which should be the same key as the 0), followed by the country code, and then the phone number.

 - The + replaces the International Direct Dialing (IDD) code when you use a mobile phone to make a call to another country.

 |Location||IDD||Country Code||City or Mobile Code||Phone Number*||Full Number Dialed*|

-|Seattle, WA USA||+||1||206||XXXX-XXXX||+1-206-XXXX-XXXX|
+|Seattle, WA USA||+||1||206||XXX-XXXX||+1-206-XXX-XXXX|

-|Mexico City, Mexico||+||52||55||XXXX-XXXX||+52-55-XXXX-XXXX|
+|Mexico City, Mexico||+||52||55||XXX-XXXX||+52-55-XXX-XXXX|